How we flushed $70K down the toilet

 And one by one, I started to make changes myself to the packaging.
 Having experience with photoshop helped.

 The original designers certainly wouldn’t have approved my design changes.
-It messed up the aesthetics, the text alignment wasn’t perfect, I added images taken with my phone, the images didn’t flow 100% – but the conversions rocketed up.
+It messed up the aesthetics, the text alignment wasn’t perfect, I added images taken with my phone, the images didn’t flow 100% – our Amazon listing optimization was horrible, but the conversions rocketed up.

 Other improvements made to the product